 No. Only the student director, producer, writer, or creator is eligible to submit the project to the MAF.
 This person can add other contributors to the list of people to receive credit and/or to share the prizes.

 I worked on this project with many other people, including people who were not CSU students.
 Is my project eligible for submission?

 As long as the director, producer, creator, and/or writer is a CSU student and meets all other submission criteria, the project is eligible for submission.

 I’m a recent graduate of the CSU.
 Can I still submit my entry?

-If the project was completed while you were enrolled as a CSU student and within the designated time frame for submission, you may submit your entry.
+As long as the project was created within the designated time frame for submission, you may submit your entry.

 Can a CSU faculty or staff member submit a project on behalf of a student?